 Dana Wellhausen, Grants and Evaluation Manager

 Dana joined the Rogers Family Foundation in July 2013.
 As the Grants and Evaluation Manager, she is responsible for grants administration and grantee interactions, coordinates the implementation of the Foundation’s internal evaluation systems, and contributes to its strategic communications.
 Prior to joining RFF, Dana served as the Project Manager for the Education Equals Partnership, an initiative focused on improving educational outcomes for children and youth in California’s foster care system.
 Much of her career has been dedicated to supporting philanthropic-funded efforts to transform the California child welfare system, including Family to Family, the California Co-Investment Partnership, and the Breakthrough Series Collaborative on Differential Response.
 Dana received a Bachelor of Arts degree in Studio Art from Mills College.
-She lives in Oakland with her partner, two cats, and five chickens.
+She lives in Oakland with her partner, their daughter Bo, two cats, and four chickens.

 Sanam Jorjani, Oakland Reads 2020 Program Manager